rico-bee/terem-bom/README.md

 # terem-bom

+A Go library and CLI tool for converting Bureau of Meteorology (BOM) weather data CSV files to structured JSON format.

 ## Background

 Terem Technologies is very curious about weather trends at Observatory Hill in Sydney.
 Luckily, the Bureau of Meteorology has recorded all of the historical rainfall data and it is downloadable here: